krak3n/Facio/docs/developing.rst

     $ make develop

-Facio and it's dependencies will not be installed into your virtual environment.
+Facio and it's dependencies will now be installed into your virtual environment.

 Vagrant
 -------

-I use `Vagrant`_ for my personal development so I have bundled the facio repository with a ``Vagrantfile``.
+I use `Vagrant`_ for development so I have bundled the facio repository with a ``Vagrantfile``.

 There are the following dependencies:

 * Vagrant 1.1+
-* VirtualBox (what ever the latest is)
+* Latest VirtualBox
 * Vagrant Guest Additions Plugin: ``vagrant plugin install vagrant-vbguest``
 * Vagrant Salt Provisioner: ``vagrant plugin install vagrant-salt``

 Once you have all the dependencies installed it should be a simple case of running ``vagrant up`` at the root of the repository.
-Once it's finished you should have a development environment with all of the ``facio`` dependencies installed into python virtual environment.
+Once it's finished you should have a development environment with all of the ``facio`` dependencies installed into a python virtual environment.
 All you have to do is run:

 .. code-block:: none